Why is the department reviewing national marine pest biosecurity?

 Stage 3: Final report to Government

-The Department of Agriculture and Water Resources’ report PDF [4 MB] Word [3 MB]
+The Department of Agriculture and Water Resources’ report PDF [4 MB, 123 pages] Word [3 MB, 123 pages]

 to government was released by Minister Joyce in December 2015.
 The report focuses on the Australian Government’s responsibilities and activities in national marine pest biosecurity arrangements and takes into consideration the feedback received from stakeholders throughout the various phases of consultation.
 The report makes 13 recommendations on opportunities to set a new direction in strengthening Australia’s marine pest biosecurity arrangements.